Redrawing a Bus Map Leads to a Dramatic Increase in Transit Ridership

-The Vermont Section of the American Society of Civil Engineers (ASCE) will released the 2014 Report Card for Vermont’s Infrastructure on Thursday, October 16th in Montpelier.
+The Vermont Section of the American Society of Civil Engineers (ASCE) released the 2014 Report Card for Vermont’s Infrastructure on Thursday, October 16th in Montpelier.
 This new report reviews the current condition and impact of Tropical Storm Irene on Vermont’s bridges, dams, drinking water, wastewater, roads and solid waste.

 Approximately 30% of Vermont’s bridges are deficient, compared to a national average of about 24%.
 Vermont ranks 23rd in the nation based on the percentage of structurally deficient bridges due in large part to the age of the Vermont bridge network.
 However, the percentage of structurally deficient bridges declined from 19.7% in 2008 to just over 8% in 2013.
 The Vermont Agency of Transportation estimated in 2008 that $110 million is needed every year for 20 years to fill the bridges funding gap and address the structural and age issues.
 In 2014, state legislators and the Governor passed the largest investment ever in the state’s transportation infrastructure containing $140.3 million for bridges which will help to improve the overall condition of the state’s bridges.